|

 - My

-Celestron Omni XLT 102 ED telescope came with an excellent CG-4 German
+Celestron Omni XLT 102 ED telescope came with a CG-4 German

-equatorial mount.
-This manual mount is the right size for my
+equatorial mount and I found this manual mount to be about the right size for my

 purposes.
-The heaviest part is the equatorial head, which weighs about 21
+The heaviest part is the equatorial head, which weighs 21

 - I have